 Why delay in appointment of vice chancellors?

-faculty members in their respective universities in November last.
+The government had offered additional charge to the senior-most faculty members in their respective universities in November last.

 The four-year term of Bahauddin Zakariya University, Multan, Vice-Chancellor Dr Muhammad

 Zafarullah is expiring on Jan 26; University of Sargodha VC Prof Dr Muhammad Akram Chaudhry's on Feb 11; Government College University, Lahore, VC Prof Dr Khalid Aftab's on Feb 25, and Fatima Jinnah Women University, Rawalpindi, VC Prof Dr Saeeda Asadullah Khan's tenure will expire on March 11.